HolographicWings/MHWilds_Monster-names-entries-AIO-bundle/README.md

 ### Method 2: Pak File
 - Remove the file "**re_chunk_000.pak.sub_000.pak.patch_00x.pak**" you installed and *renamed* in the installation guide.
 ﻿﻿  **__!!!
 WARNING !!!
-If the game is updated, a new "patch_00x.pak" from a mod might be overwritten by the update's one, if you remove this file instead of the mod's one, you will break the game, a file ﻿﻿﻿integrity check will be needed.__**
+If the game is updated, a "patch_00x.pak" from a mod might be overwritten by the update's one, if you remove this file instead of the mod's one, you will break the game, a file ﻿﻿﻿integrity check will be needed.__**

 ---